 - Organic Groups

-- Organic Groups is one of the heavier access modules traditionally, but as of Drupal 7 is much more cleanly designed and modular.
+- Organic Groups is one of the heavier access modules traditionally, but as of Drupal 7, it is much more cleanly designed and modular.
 It allows nodes and users to be "clustered" into a group, which itself could be defined by any node, user, or other entity.
-For node access, it allows for users to be able to view nodes only in groups they belong to, or, conversely, nodes in a given group are only accessible to that group's members.
-It also as of Drupal 7 allows node permissions, and a few others, to be customized for the context of a given group.
+For node access, it allows for users to be able to view nodes only in groups they belong to, or conversely, nodes in a given group are only accessible to that group's members.
+It also as of Drupal 7 allows node permissions and a few others to be customized for the context of a given group.
 That is, users can create nodes of type Article in a given group only if they are a member of that group.

 Node Grants modules

 - Domain Access is a weird module.
 It leverages the node grants system, but rather than restricting access based on the active user it restricts access based on the domain that was requested.
 This allows parallel sites to have a single content pool and single administrative pool, since they're all one Drupal instance, but to filter content relevant to that site only.
 It is not really useful for restricting what users can view a node; it is more of a site structure tool that happens to leverage node grants.

 - These curious modules grant view, update, and delete permissions using the node access system based on whether or not the node in question has a node reference that points to a node the user has access to.
 This allows for the creation of potentially complex and uneven hierarchies for node access, as a sort of poor-mans Organic Groups.